Credit utilization is the second most important factor in credit scoring. Knowing how to maintain a good rate may help you reach a higher credit tier.

 If possible, avoid closing your cards.
 If you’re considering closing a card because you no longer want to pay the annual fee, you can call the issuer and ask to downgrade the card to a no-annual-fee version instead.
 That way, you can keep the account open and get the card terms that work better for you.

 How to minimize credit utilization while maximizing rewards

 You may be wondering how keeping your credit utilization low can impact your credit card rewards.
 It’s a valid question, since more spending on a credit card translates into more cash back, points or miles — especially if you’re working to meet a sign-up bonus spend requirement.

 “You maximize credit card rewards by never paying interest and maintaining a zero balance when your credit activity is reported to the bureaus,” says Adam Selita, CEO of The Debt Relief Company.
-“Paying 20% interest on a credit card that offers 2% cash back is moot.
+“Paying 20 percent interest on a credit card that offers 2 percent cash back is moot.
 This is definitely not the right way to maximize your benefits since you are giving back whatever rewards you may have accrued.”